-During Fall 2014, Law 440 - Introduction to Food Law and Policy, will focus on how food law as a response to this modern food system has adapted and developed into a distinctive area of law.
+- Law 440: Introduction to Food Law and Policy, taught by Executive Director Michael T. Roberts, focuses on how food law as a response to the modern food system has adapted and developed into a distinctive area of law.

 - Law 155: Intro to Lawyer-Client Relations -- TBD

 - URBAN PL 216, the core course for the Graduate Food Studies Certificate Program, is co-taught by Executive Director Michael T. Roberts.
 Course flyer

 - Law 960: Rights to Food and Global Food Justice is a new course offered during J-term 2017 by Resnick’s Global Distinguished Fellow and UN Special Rapporteur for Right to Food, Hilal Elver.